Armintron/CADET/README.md

 # CADET

-Concurrent implementation of fuzzy-searching
+Concurrent implementation of fuzzy string searching

-Implemented in Java
+Implemented using Java SE 17

-To compile:

-Linux:`javac -cp ".:./lib/*" src/Main.java`<br>
-Windows:`javac -cp ".;./lib/*" src/Main.java`

-To run:

-Linux:`java -cp ".:./lib/*" src/Main`<br>
-Windows:`java -cp ".;./lib/*" src/Main`

 ## CliRunner.sh

 Helper script that builds and runs the project from the command line

-### Main
+### Benchmarking
-Runs the project from the command line, asking for input and using the default settings
+Runs the benchmarking suite from the command line

     . cliRunner.sh main

 ### Gui
-Runs the project inside of the gui.
+Launches the GUI.
 Different algorithms and corpuses can be specified

     . cliRunner.sh gui